 MRA supports both individual investigator and collaborative team projects focused on translational, innovative research that will impact the prevention, diagnosis, staging, and treatment of melanoma in the near and intermediate future.
-In just a few years, tangible outcomes and promising early research results are advancing the understanding of melanoma etiology and progression and developing new therapies for patients with advanced disease.
+Learn more about MRA Grant Mechanisms.

 All proposals undergo rigorous peer review by the MRA Grant Review Committee, comprised of experts in diverse areas of translational cancer research.
 The GRC operates under guidelines that ensure objective review by the committee.
-Of note, GRC members who are Principal Investigators on applications do not participate in the review of any applications.
-Members who have other conflicts with specific proposals may not review or vote on such proposals.
 Final funding decisions are ratified by the MRA Board of Directors.
 Full-term funding is contingent upon review of annual progress reports and other oversight activities conducted by MRA.

 What MRA has Funded

 MRA has supported 502 principle investigators on more than 415 distinct research projects.
 Funded Investigators come from 158 institutions across 19 countries.
 Our research has looked at 211 unique therapeutic approaches, and has touched all 15 new treatments approved by the FDA since our founding.
 MRA is on the forefront of accelerating research and saving the lives of people touched by melanoma.
 Learn about our grant mechanisms or see a listing of all MRA grant awards.